Report an accessibility problem

 Biology, Botany, Conservation, approved for STEM-OPT extension, plant

 Plants are fundamental to life on Earth.
-Conducted jointly by ASU and the Desert Botanical Garden, this program nurtures future plant and environmental biologists by equipping them with quantitative skills and human dimensions in dealing with global climate change, food insecurity and loss of biodiversity.
+Conducted jointly by ASU and the Desert Botanical Garden, this program nurtures future plant and environmental biologists.
+You'll be equipped with quantitative skills and knowledge of human dimensions relevant to dealing with global climate change, food insecurity and loss of biodiversity.

 Program description